We've now partnered with Campion Education to offer the Visual Diary Guide from $4.95

 An activity workbook for each student

-Activities for core creativity skills are designed to cover Visual Arts, Media Arts, Graphics/VCD, Woodwork, Metalwork, Textile and Food Tech subjects.
-There are also activities suitable for Dance, Drama and Well-Being classes (we have schools using it in Maths, Indonesian and Science classes as well).
+The activities cover Visual Arts, Media Arts, Graphics/VCD, Woodwork, Metalwork, Textile and Food Tech subjects.
+There are also activities suitable for Dance, Drama, Music and Well-Being classes (we have schools using it in Maths, Indonesian and Science classes as well).